maverick001/ChatBot_Enhancer/readme.md

 # Chatbot Enhancer

-This is a web application that allows you to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points into a synthesized answer.
+This is a web application that allows you to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points to a synthesized answer.
 With this method, it can allelivate the effect of signle model's hullicinaiton and give you a more accurate answer to your prompt.